The Excel DAY function returns an integer representing the day of the month (from 1 - 31) of a supplied date.

-Note that Excel recommends that dates should be supplied to functions as either:
+Note that it is recommended that dates should be supplied to Excel functions as either:

 Column B of the following spreadsheet shows the Excel Day function, used to extract the day from three different dates.

-Further examples of the Excel Day function are provided on the Microsoft Office website.
+For further examples of the Excel Day function, see the Microsoft Office website.

 The result of your Excel Day function looks like a date (e.g. "01/01/1900"), instead of an integer.

 This problem is most likely to be because the new cell or column is formatted as a 'date'.
 In this case, it is only the formatting of the cell that is wrong, NOT the value returned by the function.